'Don't toast marshmallows on Hawaii volcano'

 The US Geological Survey's Volcanoes Twitter account, which posts official updates and information on volcanoes in the US, responded to Mr Furr's query, saying that such an experiment would lead to a "bad taste" and a "pretty spectacular reaction".

-They said it would not be safe and advised people to not try to do so.
+They said it would not be safe and advised people not to try to do so.

 Last week, people in Hawaii were warned about toxic fumes produced when molten rock flows into the ocean.